Bartlett Lodge COVID Policies

 Screening and Testing for CoVID-19

 We ask that if you are feeling unwell or showing any signs of CoVID-19 to please stay home.
 To ensure the safety of our staff and other guests, we will be taking temperatures on your arrival.
 We use a very non-invasive forehead thermometer that takes less than 3 seconds.
 We will also require that all guests (and staff) complete a screening form.
 We understand that it may feel like a cold and unwelcoming procedure to put in place but please know it is in everyone’s best interest to keep our resort safe.

 Masks and Face Coverings

 Masks are mandatory in all public indoor areas of the resort.
-We likewise ask that if you are unable to maintain a minimum of 6 feet between our staff that a mask be worn.
+We likewise ask that if you are unable to maintain a minimum of 6 feet between our staff that a mask is worn.
 Our office staff are protected behind plexiglass.
-Our dining room servers will be wearing masks, and eye protection. and in the event that anyone must come into your cabin they will likewise be wearing masks.
+Our dining room servers will be wearing masks.
+In the event that anyone must come into your cabin, they will likewise be wearing masks.
 We are happy to provide disposable masks if you wish.

 Dining Room and Food Service